jauntin/.github/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Customer tests pass
 - [ ] PROD environment updated
 - [ ] QA/PO tests pass (if applicable)
+- [ ] GG Platform Guide is updated to incorporate new features (if applicable)